dmytro-zlobodukhov/python-keygen-cli/README.md

 ## Motivation

-Keygen.sh is a platform for managing software licenses and other digital assets.
-It allows you to create, manage, and distribute licenses for your software.
-This CLI tool is designed to help you interact with the Keygen.sh API, making it easier to manage your licenses programmatically.
+Keygen.sh is a powerful platform for managing software licenses and digital assets.
+While it offers a comprehensive API, there was a need for a more user-friendly tool to interact with this API, especially for non-technical users and for handling different operations.

-Creating licenses manually is not a big deal, but when you need to create a lot of licenses for demos and customers, it can be a pain.
-And, as usual, manual creation is a subject to human error.
-We have a dev team that requested a simple solution to create trial licenses for customers and demos.
-We already have a solution in place, but it is not flexible and convenient to use.
-I wanted to create a simple and flexible solution that would be easy to use and modify.
+Key motivations for creating this CLI tool:

+1. Simplify License Management: Creating and managing licenses through a web interface can be time-consuming, especially when dealing with multiple licenses for demos and customers.

+2. Reduce Human Error: Manual license creation is prone to mistakes.
+An automated CLI tool helps minimize these errors.

+3. Improve Efficiency: Our development team needed a quick and reliable way to create trial licenses.
+The existing solutions were not flexible or convenient enough.

-This CLI replicates almost all the functionality of the existing solution, but it is written with interactivity in mind to help non-technical users to create licenses.
+4. User-Friendly Interface: This CLI is designed with interactivity in mind, making it accessible for both technical and non-technical users.

+5. Flexibility and Customization: Unlike our previous solution, this CLI is easy to modify and extend, allowing us to adapt it to our changing needs.

+6. Ability to quickly take a glance at the licenses, groups, packages, releases, and more.

+By addressing these needs, this CLI tool streamlines our license management process, making it more efficient, reliable, and user-friendly for our entire team.

 p.s.
-It was not designed to use as a Python library that can be imported into your project.
-But it is a subject to change.
+This tool is not perfect and is not intended to replace the web interface.
+It is a simple tool to help with common tasks.

 ## Installation